 The Companies Act 2006 (Strategic Report and Directors' Report) Regulations 2013 requires the Group to disclose its annual energy consumption and greenhouse gas emissions from Streamlined Energy and Carbon Reporting ("SECR") sources for global Scope 1 and 2 emissions.
-Our emissions intensity per unit of turnover is reported in the GHG inventory table on page 15 and the narrative on energy and emission reduction measures is included in the strategy section on pages 10 to 14.
+Our emissions intensity per unit of turnover is reported in the GHG inventory table on page 17 and the narrative on energy and emission reduction measures is included in the strategy section on pages 11 to 14.
+The tables below do not include D-Line or CMD data due to the timing of the acquisitions.
+D-Line data has been disclosed separately on page 18.
+Both entities will be included within 2025 reporting.